ritish-behera/VSD-PhysicalDesign/README.md

 Date : 22nd May 2024

 ## Contents
-1. Module-1 : Inception of OpenSOurce EDA Tools and Skywater 130 nm PDK
+1. Module-1 : Inception of OpenSOurce EDA Tools and Skywater 130 nm Designs
 2. Module-2 : FloorPlanning, PowePlanning, Placement and Introduction to Library Cell Characterization
 3. Module-3 : Design Library Cell Using MAGIC Layout and NGSPICE Characterization
 4. Module-4 : Pre-layout Timing Analysis and Clock Tree Synthesis Using TritonCTS